Langton49/Langton49/README.md

 ![Code GIF](https://media.giphy.com/media/L1R1tvI9svkIWwpVYr/giphy.gif)

 ## 👋 About Me
+I am a sophomore currently pursuing degrees in Computer Science and Cybersecurity, with a passion for software development that began when I was 16.
+Since then, I have continuously developed my skills, exploring different fields, including cybersecurity, game development, and mobile development.
+My love of technology drives me to learn and improve every day, making the journey feel less like work and more like a passion.
+I am currently seeking an internship opportunity where I can apply my skills, contribute to meaningful projects, and grow as a developer in a professional setting.
 💡 **Fun Fact:** 1x Hackathon Winner & lifelong learner
 🔨 **Currently Building:** A personal project (stay tuned!)
 🧠 **Learning:** .NET development & advanced cloud architecture